History of Korean idols: 1930–70: Early vocal groups

-1980–90: Dance singers
+1980–95: Dance singers

 In the mid-to-late 1980s, independent music that was founded in the newly introduced genres of disco, soul, and funk began to rise in popularity.
-The debuts of Fire Trucks and Setorae in the 1980s is now considered to be the beginning of the current trend in boy and girl groups respectively.
-Korean dance singers and groups held performances based on Western dance music which combined exciting music and fancy dances, with the most prominent representatives of the movement being the Fire Trucks, Setorae, Kim Wan-sun, and Nami.
+The debuts of Sobangcha and Setorae in the 1980s is now considered to be the beginning of the current trend in boy and girl groups respectively.
+Korean dance singers and groups held performances based on Western dance music which combined exciting music and fancy dances, with the most prominent representatives of the movement being Sobangcha, Setorae, Kim Wan-sun, and Nami.

 In the early 1990s, songs started to combine repeated rhythms of electronic dance music such as house, techno, and trance with a melody that gives a trot-like feeling.
 In addition, simple rap due to the influence of American hip hop was especially popular among teenagers.
 This musical composition is called "new generation dance music" and has been adopted by current idol music.
 These younger generations were exposed to new musical influences as they began to find and listen to foreign music that had not yet been introduced to Korea.
+Seo Taiji and Boys, who debuted in 1992, is often credited with this transformation of the K-pop genre, popularizing these western influences such as hip hop while targeting a younger audience.

+In the 1990s, the South Korean government introduced state cultural policies to promote the industrialization and internationalization of Korean pop culture.
+In this context, an idol-training model began developing in the South Korean entertainment industry.

-1990: First-generation idols
+1996–2002: First-generation idols

-Founded in 1989, SM Entertainment selected Hyun Jin-young, who was well known as a "dancer," to debut as its first singer.
+In 1989, contemporary agency-fostering idol company SM Entertainment was founded, and in 1992, SM Entertainment put forward Hyun Jin-young, who was well-known as a "dancer", to debut as its first singer.
 However, in 1993, the company suffered financial difficulties when Hyun was discovered to be taking methamphetamine.
-As such it attempted to establish a new training system for singers in which teenagers were selected through auditions to practice singing and dancing before eventually debuting as singers.
+As such, they attempted to establish a new training system for singers in which teenagers were selected through auditions to practice singing and dancing before eventually debuting as singers.
 The company then recouped the capital they invested during their debuts through record sales and performance activities.
 H.O.T. was the first group under this system to be presented by SM Entertainment.

 The first-generation idol groups are usually groups of approximately five people, each of whom divided their roles into lead vocal, sub-vocal, dancer, and rapper.
 While singing on stage, their synchronous choreography, known as "group dance," was more sophisticated compared to previous dance music, but at the same time included "point choreography" that teenagers could easily imitate.
 Musical performances were done only for two or three songs in the album—the title song and follow-up song—and these songs were produced with music videos that showed each member's characteristics.
 After several months of performing, the singers took a break and resumed their career with their next album.
 This system became the basis for the second and third-generation idols.